becavin-lab/checkatlas/README.md

 quality control tables and figures which can be then processed by multiqc.
 CheckAtlas is able to check the quality of Scanpy, Seurat, and CellRanger files.

+**New:** CheckAtlas also includes a quality-control layer for single-cell foundation model (scFM) embeddings.
+See [docs/scfm.md](docs/scfm.md) for the full description of the nine-problem diagnostics, the FoundationModelFitness (FMF) score, and the per-problem A–F grades.

 More information on the [read the doc page](https://checkatlas.readthedocs.io/en/latest/)